ribaricplusplus/wnftd/README.md

 ![hero](./docs/images/hero.png)

 WordPress plugin that makes it possible to give customers access to product downloads by checking that customers own a certain NFT.
-Limited documentation available in docs/.
+Limited user documentation available in docs/.

-## Setup

-Run the following commands
+## Quick setup for testing and development

+This is a description for how to setup a local server and other tools needed to try out or develop this plugin.

+Requirements

+- Docker and Docker Compose
+- Node.js v16 (if you have `nvm`, run `nvm use`)
+- Composer

+After cloning the repository, run the following command to install npm and composer dependencies

 ```
-nvm use
 node ./scripts/setup.js
 ```